-The new website was announced last year and Primark was clear that it would be non-transnational.
-A quick look at the user interface shows similarities with its competitors.
+The new website was announced last year and Primark clearly stated that it would be non-transnational.
+A look at the user interface shows similarities with its competitor.
+Next.

 The Primark page ranking for “fluffy socks” above, compared with the Next page ranking for “fluffy socks”, below.
-There’s little difference in the look and feel, but some differences in the features available, even ignoring the fact that one can’t buy from the website.
+There’s little difference in the look and feel, but some differences in the features available.

 In terms of structure, we know that the new product website for the UK (the first of a number of country rollouts) has been created under